 Ensure that the completed building envelope is finished.
-All doors, windows, and cladding must be installed, or if items, such as glazing are missing, they should be sealed up to prevent air leakage.
-Please note that temporarily sealing items with tape should be limited to those items detailed in item 2.
+All doors, windows, and cladding must be installed, or if items such as glazing are missing they should be sealed up to prevent air leakage.
+Please note that temporarily sealing items with tape should be limited to those items detailed in item 1.

-- Seal with tape or cardboard any duct work and mechanical vents to the outside.
+- Seal with tape (duct tape or air testing tape not masking tape) or cardboard any duct work and mechanical vents to the outside.
 Pay particular attention to air conditioning systems.

 - Ensure that all toilets and U bends in sinks have water in them.

-- Ensure all external doors and windows are closed fully and make sure all trickle vents are closed and sealed (TSL1).
+- Ensure all external doors and windows are closed fully and make sure all trickle vents are closed or sealed as applicable (TSL1).
 Internal doors should be wedged open.

 - All penetrations through floors & ceilings should be sealed.

 - The boiler flue must be sealed where it penetrates walls or ceilings.

 - In some houses storage cupboards have been built into the roof space.
 The doors when closed should seal the room from the roof space.
 Fit draught excluder if necessary to top, bottom & sides of door/frame.

 - Smoke vents are to be closed but NOT SEALED.

 - In houses constructed from Timber Frame or where “dot & dab” plasterboard has been fixed to the inside face of block work perimeter walls, the gap between the bottom of the plasterboard and floors needs to be sealed at every floor level.
 Alternatively the gap between the bottom of the skirting board and floor can be sealed with mastic.
 This prevents air leaking behind the wallboard and passing above the ceiling board into the roof space.

 - If we arrive on site and are delayed due to the site not being prepared adequately, or the items in this checklist not being completed prior to our arrival, we reserve the right to cancel the test.
 The full test fee will be payable.